gesellix/gesellix/site/content/post/zero-downtime-deployment-with-docker-stack.md

 In your production environment you might be tempted to have a more resilient setup, using 3 or 5 Swarm manager nodes (to build a quorum) and even more worker nodes depending on your workload.

+Deploying a replicated service then is a no-brainer:

+    docker service create --name nginx --publish 8080:80 --replicas 2 nginx:alpine

-Docker Swarm will then manage your services with their tasks to be deployed on your cluster.
-Automated restarts, rolling updates, networking, internal DNS, simple load balancing, and built-in security are some of the features you get for free and without much hazzle.
+Docker Swarm will manage your services with their tasks to be deployed on your cluster.
+Automated restarts, rolling updates, networking, internal DNS, simple load balancing, and built-in security are some of the features you get for free and without much hassle.

 But why all the fuzz about that?

-Let's first take a look at our status quo in my team.
+Let's first take a look at our status quo in my team and find out why we cannot simply switch to an orchestrator like Docker Swarm.
 If you want to skip the gossip and continue with the real stuff, just head over to the [relevant section below](#get-real).

 # The Good